 But Don’t Include Everything

 Non-clinical concerns, even some that feel relevant to the encounter, should stay out of the patient record.
 Avoid including any criticism of the patients’ prior care, any self-serving or accusatory language, or any derogatory or subjective comments.
+Be sure to also refrain from using sarcasm or cracking jokes in the notes, as these never translate well to the courtroom.

 Do Get the Help you Need